liliankasem/bot-workshop/README.md

 ### C# (Mac)
 1. Install [Visual Studio for Mac Preview](https://www.visualstudio.com/vs/visual-studio-mac)
-2. Download ‘MyFirstBot’ project from this [workshops GitHub repo](https://github.com/liliankasem/bot-workshop/master/MyFirstBot)
+2. Download ‘MyFirstBot’ project from this [workshops GitHub repo](https://github.com/liliankasem/bot-workshop/tree/master/MyFirstBot)

 ### Node
 1. Install [Node JS](https://nodejs.org/en/)

 ## EXERCISE 1: CREATE A BOT

-### Task 1 - Register a Bot
+### Register a Bot
 Before we begin, we need to register a new bot on the bot framework website.
 - Go to https://dev.botframework.com/  and click “Register a bot” at the top of the screen.